yoon0416/openedr_v1/README.md

 > OPEN-SOURCE • DFIR • EDR • AI  <br>
 > Stable releases are documented in the GitHub Releases section | 2025.12.10 ~  <br>
 > Current file timestamps: UTC-5 (EST) <br>
-> Initial inference performance evaluation of the v3.0.0 LLM base model is currently in progress. <br>
+> Initial inference performance evaluation of the v3.0.0 LLM base model is currently in progress.
+All LLM-related source code is being researched and version-controlled in a private repository.
+The initial base model setup, inference test scripts, configuration details, and directory structure will be published in this repository at a later stage.

 ---